 If you haven’t seen the beautifully tiled staircase in San Francisco, you’re missing one-fourth of your life!
 This is one of the best tourist spots you can visit in the city and is the only staircase that’ll keep you climbing without noticing the leg pains!
-The staircase will hypnotize you, and what’s you reach the top, you’ll love what you see with your eyes even more.
+The staircase will hypnotize you, and once you reach the top, you’ll love what you see with your eyes even more.

 You may not be able to visit the place soon, but you can duplicate (or at least try to) its wonder.